litestar-org/litestar/docs/tutorials/sqlalchemy/3-init-plugin.rst

     :emphasize-lines: 10-11,29,77,84

 The most notable difference is that we no longer need the ``db_connection()`` lifespan context manager - the plugin handles this for us.
-It also handles the creation of the tables in our database if we set ``create_all = True`` when creating a ``SQLAlchemyAsyncConfig`` instance.
+It also handles the creation of the tables in our database if we supply our metadata and set ``create_all=True`` when creating a ``SQLAlchemyAsyncConfig`` instance.

 Additionally, we have a new ``db_session`` dependency available to us, which we use in our ``provide_transaction()``